Patternslib/Patterns-site/demo/comment-box/documentation.md

     <textarea class="pat-comment-box" data-pat-comment-box="trigger-character: @"></textarea>

 The next thing the pattern needs to know is the location of the feedback list.
 This location is also the posting address at the same time.
 This address may or may not be the same as the address of the form action the text area is placed in.
-Feedback for the list is accepted in json format.
+Feedback for the list is accepted in JSON format.

 Consider the following example markup: